klaytn/klaytn-snap/README.md

-# @klaytn/klaytn-snap
+# Klaytn Gasless Transaction
 ## Setup

+Prerequisite: Kaikas chrome extension

 1) Rename .env.example to .env and configure the Feepayer address and private key

-2) Run `yarn install` to install the dependencies
+2) Run `npm install` to install the dependencies

-## Building
-Run `yarn build` to build this snap or

-Run `yarn build:clean` to remove old dist folder and re-build snap

-## Start the application
+3) Run the application `npm start`
-Run Backend and Snap Frontend as shown below
-1) Run Backend
-Run `yarn backend` to start the backend on 3000 port

-2) Run Frontend
-Run `yarn serve` to start snap on 9000 port

-Access `http://localhost:9000` to start testing Klaytn snap.
-You can change port number in `snap.config.js` as well
+Access `http://localhost:3000` to start testing Klaytn Gasless Transaction using Kaikas wallet